 Best practices will help the regulator understand if a predictive model is cost based, if the predictive model is compliant with state law, and how the model improves, the company’s rating plan.
 Best practices can, also, make the regulator's review more consistent across states and more efficient, and assist companies in getting their products to market faster.
 With this in mind, the regulator's review of predictive models should:

-Ensure that the factors developed based on the model produce rates that are not excessive, inadequate, or unfairly discriminatory.
+Ensure that the selected rating factors, based on the model or other analysis, produce rates that are not excessive, inadequate, or unfairly discriminatory.

-Review the overall rate level impact of the revisions proposed based on the predictive model output in comparison to rate level indications provided by the filer.
+Review the overall rate level impact of the proposed revisions to rate level indications provided by the filer.

 Review the premium disruption for individual policyholders and how the disruptions can be explained to individual consumers.